Characterisation of honest times and optional semimartingales of class-($\Sigma$): Optional Semimartingales of Class-

+From this we deduce that $X^+$ is also of class-$(D)$ and $\lim_{t\rightarrow \infty} X^+_t = X_\infty$.
 Similar arguments shows that $X^-$ is an optional submartingale of class-$(D)$.
-From the Doob-Meyer-Merten-Gal'chuk decomposition we can write $X^+ = m + a$ and $X^- = u+v$, where $m$ and $u$ are optional martingales and $a$ and $v$ are strongly predictable increasing process of integrable variation.
-This shows that $M + A = m-u + a-v$.
-Since $X$ is of class-$(\Sigma)$, the process $A$ is left continuous and therefore strongly predictable.
-This shows that $M-(m-u)= (a-v)-A$, which a (c\`adl\`ag) predictable optional local martingale of finite variation.
-This implies $M = m-u$ and $M$ is an optional martingale and therefore uniformly integrable.
+From the Doob-Meyer-Mertens-Gal'\v cuk decomposition we can write $X^+ = m + a$ and $X^- = u+v$, where $m$ and $u$ are optional martingales and $a$ and $v$ are strongly predictable increasing process of integrable variation.
+From the decomposition $X = M + A$, we deduce that $M + A = m-u + a-v$.
+Then by using the fact that $X$ is of class-$(\Sigma)$, the process $A$ is left continuous and therefore strongly predictable, we see that $M-(m-u)= (a-v)-A$ is a c\`adl\`ag predictable local martingale of finite variation.
+This implies $M = m-u$ is an optional martingale and is therefore uniformly integrable.